Jahans3/blog-josh-jahans/content/blog/clean-concise-components/index.md

 JavaScript and the ecosystem surrounding React is advancing at a rapid pace.
 This is just an example of how I use some of the new features on offer to make coding more enjoyable, and to cut down on a lot of the boilerplate involved in writing complex applications.

-* * *

-This is one of a few articles that I wrote a while ago and will be re-posting on this new blog.
-Apologies if you've read it before.